couchbaselabs/hands_on_n1ql/content/slide-4.md

 Both keyspace names and field names can be aliased.

-Aliases are useful in certain contexts, such as joining a keyspace with itself or disambiguating field names.
+Aliases are useful in certain contexts, such as self join or disambiguating field names.
-We will meet examples of both shortly.
+We will meet examples of both today.

 <pre id="example">
 SELECT c.lname as FamilyName, c.age as Years,